Projects in the City of Muncie

 Owner: City project partnered with Rundell Ernstberger Associates.

-Estimated Cost: $700,000 paid for by the Muncie Redevelopment Commission out of a $3.5 million bond issued in 2022.
+Estimated Cost: $700,000 paid for by the Muncie Redevelopment Commission.

 Location: Intersection of Wysor, Franklin and High Streets